Sinon

-He is not mentioned by Homer, but his story is given in the Aeneid of Virgil and other accounts, as a treacherous agent of the Greeks who misleads the Trojans, encouraging them to bring the Trojan Horse inside the city.
-He sometimes appears in art, usually being dragged into Troy as a captive, with the horse behind him.
+He is not mentioned by Homer, but his story as given in Virgil's Aeneid and other accounts presents him as a treacherous agent of the Greeks who misleads the Trojans and encourages them to bring the Trojan Horse inside the city.
+He sometimes appears in art, usually being dragged into Troy as a captive with the horse behind him.

 Family

 Sinon was the son of Aesimus, son of Autolycus.
 He was the cousin of Odysseus through his mother Anticlea, daughter of Autolycus.